Shareholder Engagement Policy

 3.4 How FI, on behalf of FIL’s clients, co-operates with other shareholders

-FI recognizes the importance of working together, and FI collaborates with other institutional investors to engage companies when FI believes doing so is likely to advance FIL’s clients’ interests, is consistent with FI’s and FIL’s policies and procedures and is permissible under applicable laws and regulations.
+FI recognizes the importance of working together, and FI collaborates with other institutional investors through certain networks and on an ad hoc basis to engage companies when FI believes doing so is likely to advance FIL’s clients’ interests, is consistent with FI’s and FIL’s policies and procedures and is permissible under applicable laws and regulations.
 FI seeks to have a clear objective for collaborative engagements.
 As involving multiple parties in an engagement can increase complexities, FI seeks to ensure all collaborative engagements follow the United Nation’s Principles for Responsible Investment’s “4 Cs” for success: commonality, coordination, clarity and clout.
 FI evaluates collaborative engagements as it would standalone engagements.

 3.5 Communication with relevant stakeholders